Weak null singularity for the Einstein-Euler system: Estimates for the Fluid

 We will decompose the fluid velocity $v$ with respect to the frame $(e_A,e_3,e_4)$ as

-The Euler equation satisfied by $v^3$ restricts our choice to $e_3=\partial_u+b^A\partial_A,e_4=\Omega^{-2}\partial_{\underline{u}}$.
+The Euler equation satisfied by $v^3$ restricts our choice to $e_3=\p_u+b^A\partial_A,e_4=\Om^{-2}\p_{\ub}$.
 To be explicit, the fluid components are expected to be continuous up to the singularity only under this choice of null coordinates, see Section \ref{SingularFluidVariables}.
+Recall that in the following, we denote by $\Gamma$ the Ricci coefficients perpendicular to the torus.